Boroughs | Greenwich

 regeneration@royalgreenwich.gov.uk

-““There’s never been a more exciting time to live, work or study in Royal Greenwich.
+“There’s never been a more exciting time to live, work or study in Royal Greenwich.
 Its hundreds of beautiful green spaces, access to the river Thames and mix of communities and cultures – along with a rich heritage and history – make it one of London’s greatest places to be.
-This is reflected in the 20 million visitors that visit the borough each year, as part of a tourism industry that supports 17,000 jobs and generates £1.5 billion for the local economy.
+This is reflected in the 20 million visitors that come to the borough each year, a tourism industry that supports 17,000 jobs and generates £1.5 billion to our economy.

-Woolwich town centre, Charlton Riverside and Thamesmead are all key regeneration and priority areas for us that have the potential to provide employment opportunities alongside new homes.
-Our focus over the next 10 years is to work closely with our partners, investors and local stakeholders to make these great places for our communities, helping to grow businesses and attracting more visitors to enjoy everything our borough has to offer.
+Woolwich town centre, Charlton Riverside, Kidbrooke, Greenwich Peninsula, Plumstead, Abbey Wood and Thamesmead are all key regeneration and priority areas for us that have the potential to provide employment opportunities alongside new homes.
+Our focus over the next 10 years is to work closely with existing and new partners, investors and local stakeholders to curate these great places for our communities, helping to grow businesses and attract more visitors to enjoy everything our borough has to offer.

 • Royal Greenwich is developing an Inclusive Economy Strategy with the support of partners, businesses and communities, to create a vibrant, fair and more inclusive local economy.
 A key priority is to ensure employers recruit a local and diverse workforce and pay the London Living Wage.

 • Within the borough’s Opportunity Areas alone, the London Plan identifies an indicative capacity of over 25,000 new jobs.
-Our focus is on securing appropriate development within town centres, create a new creative industries hub in north Greenwich and intensify existing employment land alongside residential development.
+Our focus is on securing appropriate development within town centres, create a new creative industries hubs and intensify existing employment land alongside residential development.

-• Transitioning to a greener economy is a key priority following the Council’s adoption of the Carbon Neutral Plan and ambitious target to become net zero by 2030, alongside supporting the growth of high value clusters such as film production.
+• Transitioning to a greener economy is a key priority following the Council’s adoption of the Carbon Neutral Plan and ambitious target to become net zero by 2030, alongside supporting the growth of high value clusters such as film, digital and virtual production.